dandv/comparisons/Sendgrid-vs-Sparkpost.md

 # Sendgrid

 Pros
-+ drag'n'drop visual email template designer, with limitations
++ drag'n'drop visual email template designer (see limitations and issues below)
++ can have multiple versions for a given template, and marking one as "active" for use

 Cons
 - No [CSS inlining](https://github.com/sendgrid/sendgrid-nodejs/issues/199#issuecomment-621934265)